-8.6 Adjusting the VE Table
+B.5.
+Adjusting the VE Table

-Now you are ready to jump into that big table with all the numbers to fine-tune your engine.
+OK, OK, now you are ready to jump into that big table with all the numbers to fine-tune your engine.
 Be forewarned, however, that most engines (even throttle-per-cylinder setups) can run quite well with the VE Table zeroed out (as long as the engine is not overly radical).
-If you start making drastic adjustments to the VE Table, there is likely something amiss in your IOT and/or TOG settings.
+If you start making drastic adjustments to the VE Table, there is likely something amiss in your IOT and/or TOG/UAP settings.
 Radically cammed, high-rpm engines may require some substantial VE Table adjustments, though.